inversion-api/inversion-engine/README.md

 that do not have to duplicate config between them.

 The config file itself is a glorified bean property map in form of bean.name=value.
 Any bean in scope can be used as a value on the right side of the assignment and '.' notation to any level of nesting on the left hand side is valid.
-You can assign multiple values to a list on the left hand side by setting a comman separated list ex: bean.aList=bean1,bean2,bean3.
+You can assign multiple values to a list on the left hand side by setting a comma separated list ex: bean.aList=bean1,bean2,bean3.
 Nearly any JavaBean property in the object model (see Java Docs) can be wired up through the config file.

 Configuration and API bootstrapping takes place in the following stages: